 For vocational education and training, the Australian Government launched the new National Training Complaints Hotline (the Hotline) on 20 January 2015.
-The Hotline is a joint initiative with state and territory governments and allows the public to raise concerns about the training sector.
-The Hotline directs complaints to the appropriate Commonwealth, state or territory organisation for assistance.
-The Hotline also allows the Australian Government Department of Education and Training to analyse complaint trends in order to quickly identify further action and improvements that are needed.
+The Hotline is a joint initiative with

 The Hotline will be independently reviewed during 2015.
 It is appropriate that the findings from the operations, and review, of the Hotline may contribute to Government considerations of recommendation 9 and to the application of complaints management and monitoring relating to non-compliance with the Standards at the national level for this sector.